FAIR Fine Art Checklist

 Why protected borders and mat-window fade matter

-Many framed photographs age unevenly.
-The visible image area may have sat in light for years while covered borders stayed darker, cooler, or less faded behind the mat or frame edge.
+Framed photographs often age unevenly.
+The visible image may have sat in light for years while covered borders stayed darker, cooler, or less faded behind the mat or frame edge.

-• That contrast can help a specialist understand whether the current appearance reflects display exposure, original printing choices, later trimming, or a combination of condition and process issues.
+• That contrast can help a specialist separate display exposure from original printing choices, later trimming, or condition problems.

-• Protected-border comparisons are especially useful on color photographs, but they can also matter on black-and-white prints, especially when display history, paper tone, or local fading is part of the appraisal question.
+• Protected-border comparisons are useful on color photographs and can also matter on black-and-white prints when paper tone or display history is part of the question.

-• This checklist is for evidence gathering before appraisal.
+• Treat this as evidence for review.
 It does not prove process, originality, or value by itself.

 How to compare exposed and hidden areas safely

 Start with what is already visible.
-Only move to hidden-margin photos if the frame opens easily and the print does not appear stuck, brittle, or under pressure.
+Only look for hidden margins if the frame opens easily and the print is not stuck, brittle, or under pressure.

-• Photograph the full framed front straight-on first so the specialist can see the overall tone, image composition, and the exact relationship between the image area and the mat window.
+• Photograph the full framed front straight-on first so the specialist can see tone, composition, and the relationship between image and mat window.

 • Add side-angle photos from all four edges to show mat depth, frame rebate coverage, and whether any protected strip is already visible without opening the package.

-• If a narrow hidden border is visible along one edge, capture that contrast closely with the exposed image area in the same frame so the comparison is trustworthy.
+• If a hidden border is visible along one edge, photograph it with the exposed image in the same frame.
+Avoid tight crops that remove the comparison.

 • If the frame opens safely, photograph the first moment the hidden margin appears before moving anything further.
-Preserve the sequence so the specialist can tell what was covered, what was exposed, and whether the sheet has shifted over time.
+Preserve the sequence.

 • Stop immediately if the photograph looks stuck to glazing, sharply cockled, moldy, brittle, or tightly pinched under the mat.
 External photos are enough for the first review.